Filippo Tommaso Marinetti: Fascism

-On 17 November 1938, Italy passed The Racial Laws, discriminating against Italian Jews, much as the discrimination pronounced in the Nuremberg Laws.
-The antisemitic trend in Italy resulted in attacks against modern art, judged too foreign, too radical and anti-nationalist.
-In the 11 January 1939 issue of the Futurist journal, Artecrazia Marinetti expressed his condemnation of such attacks on modern art, noting Futurism is both Italian and nationalist, not foreign, and stating that there were no Jews in Futurism.
+On 17 November 1938, Italy passed the Racial Laws, discriminating against Italian Jews, much like the discrimination by Germany pronounced by the Nuremberg Laws.
+The antisemitic trend in Italy resulted in attacks against modern art, which was judged too foreign, radical and anti-nationalist.
+In the 11 January 1939 issue of the Futurist journal, Artecrazia, Marinetti expressed his condemnation of such attacks on modern art by noting that Futurism was both Italian and nationalist, not foreign, and stating that there were no Jews in Futurism.
 Furthermore, he claimed Jews were not active in the development of modern art.
 Regardless, the Italian state shut down Artecrazia.

-Marinetti made numerous attempts to ingratiate himself with the regime, becoming less radical and avant garde with each attempt.
+Marinetti made numerous attempts to ingratiate himself with the regime by becoming less radical and avant garde with each attempt.
 He relocated from Milan to Rome.
-He became an academician despite his condemnation of academies, saying, "It is important that Futurism be represented in the Academy."
+He became an academician despite his condemnation of academies and said, "It is important that Futurism be represented in the Academy".

-He was an atheist, but by the mid 1930s he had come to accept the influence of the Catholic Church on Italian society.
+He was an atheist, but by the mid-1930s, he had come to accept the influence of the Catholic Church on Italian society.
 In Gazzetta del Popolo, 21 June 1931, Marinetti proclaimed that "Only Futurist artists...are able to express clearly...the simultaneous dogmas of the Catholic faith, such as the Holy Trinity, the Immaculate Conception and Christ's Calvary."
 In his last works, written just before his death in 1944 L'aeropoema di Gesù ("The Aeropoem of Jesus") and Quarto d'ora di poesia per the X Mas ("A Fifteen Minutes' Poem of the tenth MAS"), Marinetti sought to reconcile his newfound love for God and his passion for the action that accompanied him throughout his life.

-There were other contradictions in his character: despite his nationalism, he was international, educated in Egypt and France, writing his first poems in French, publishing the Futurist Manifesto in a French newspaper and traveling to promote his ideas.

-Marinetti volunteered for active service in the Second Italo-Abyssinian War and the Second World War, serving on the Eastern Front for a few weeks in the Summer and Autumn of 1942 at the age of 65.
+Marinetti volunteered for active service in the Second Italo-Abyssinian War and the Second World War, serving on the Eastern Front for a few weeks in the summer and the autumn of 1942 at the age of 65.

-He died of cardiac arrest in Bellagio on 2 December 1944 while working on a collection of poems praising the wartime achievements of the Decima Flottiglia MAS.
+He died of cardiac arrest in Bellagio on 2 December 1944 while he was working on a collection of poems praising the wartime achievements of the Decima Flottiglia MAS.